5 Best VPNs for your Small Business and 2 to Avoid (Updated October 2019)Last Updated by Joel Timothy on July 08, 2019

 ExpressVPN is the leader in the VPN market and one of the best VPNs for small businesses.
 The VPN is known for its excellent personal VPN service, which can be easily adapted for small businesses.

-However, ExpressVPN offers up to only three simultaneous connections, and so to use it on more, you need to install it at router level.
+However, ExpressVPN offers up to only five simultaneous connections, and so to use it on more, you need to install it at router level.
 Thankfully, the VPN provides easy to install applets for various routers, and this makes it easy to enjoy 24/7 protection.

 When you make a subscription, you will be entitled to a 30-day money-back guarantee.